VictoriaMetrics/easyproto/README.md

 Since you write the code on yourself without any `go generate` and `protoc` invocations, you are free to use arbitrary fields and methods in these structs.
 You can also specify the most suitable types for these fields.
-For example, the `Sample` struct may be written as the following if you need the ability to detect empty values and timestamps:
+For example, the `Sample` struct may be written as the following if you need an ability to detect empty values and timestamps:

 ```go
 type Sample struct {